axetroy/vscode-gpm/README.md

 ## Custom Hooks

-Make sure the file `.gpmrc` have existed in the target project.
+Make sure the file `.gpmrc` has existed in the target project.

 ```json
 {